All Episodes

 Now, the Biden administration, I have no doubt they will do nothing with this decision.

-In fact, they were probably gonna resist it as much as possible.
+In fact, they were probably going to resist it as much as possible.

-We we will know over time just how bad the discrimination is because more Nazis will be able to come, and through the depositions, they'll put the administrators on the stand effectively and say, Did you actually count the numbers?
+And through the depositions, they'll put the administrators on the stand effectively and say, did you actually count the numbers?

-And the answer is yes, they are in serious trouble when it comes to race.
+And the answer is yes, they are in serious trouble when it comes to rates.

-How did you make a decision at such a young age not to check the box the the box about your race?
+How did you make a decision at such a young age not to check the box, the box about your race?

 She was flatly ineligible to get any of these benefits that I was getting.

-And you know, the the great equalizer about it is you're either, you know, good enough to play or you're not good enough to play.
+And, you know, the great equalizer about it is you're either good enough to play or you're not good enough to play.

 You either are good enough to start or you're not good enough to start.